AbsaOSS/generate-release-notes/README.md

 In current implementation the action will provide only first detected "Release Notes" comment for each issue.
 See [Issue](https://github.com/AbsaOSS/generate-release-notes/issues/19) for update on this topic.

 #### What will happen when Merged PR is linked to open issues?
-For this situation there will be prepared new chapter `Merged PRs linked to Open Issue(s)`.
-See [Issue](https://github.com/AbsaOSS/generate-release-notes/issues/20) for update on this topic.
+The PR will be mentioned in warning chapter **Merged PRs Linked to Open Issue**.